Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 2 Results

+However, using our system for three weeks resulted in a significant stress reduction.
 The average PSS scores in the pre- and post-experimental phases were 24.75 ($SD$ = 7.93) and 22.33 ($SD$ = 8.66), respectively (Figure \ref{fig:result2-pss_overall}).
 Our Wilcoxon signed-rank test revealed a significant difference the pre- and post-experimental phases ($W$ = 1, $Z$ = 0.448, $p$ < .05, $r$ = 0.0746).
 Experiencing mobile expressive writing through the system for three weeks thus significantly reduced the stress.